redpanda-data/connect/docs/processors/README.md

 ### Batching and Multiple Part Messages

-All Benthos processors support mulitple part messages, which are synonymous with batches.
+All Benthos processors support multiple part messages, which are synonymous with batches.
 Some processors such as [combine](#combine), [batch](#batch) and [split](#split) are able to create, expand and break down batches.